 This involves creating a process for collecting and integrating employee-generated skills data into the skills repository.
 HR professionals can encourage employee participation by making it easy for employees to update their skills data and by providing incentives for participation.

 The main reservation of HR teams is often doubt about the quality of the data.
-That's why we've put together a guide to get as close as possible to this: check out our page "The 5 best practices to make your repositories reliable" at skills.
+That’s why we’ve put together a guide to get as close as possible to this: check out our page “The 5 best practices to make your repositories reliableat skills

 By following these seven steps, HR professionals can create a dynamic skills repository that is aligned with the strategic objectives of the organization and that is continuously updated with the latest skills data.
 This approach ensures that the skills repository remains relevant and useful over the long term, helping organizations to effectively manage and develop their talent.
 Many people are involved in the creation of this matrix.
 Recruiters and mobility advisors use the jobs and skills defined in their daily work.
 Similarly, the HR development team's training catalogs should be linked to the skills data from the repository for full consistency.

-Our final recommendation concerns the methodology used to ensure optimal adoption.
+concerns the methodology used to ensure optimal adoption.